Belarus: Geography

 Belarus lies between latitudes 51° and 57° N, and longitudes 23° and 33° E. Its extension from north to south is 560 km, from west to east is 650 km.
 It is landlocked, relatively flat, and contains large tracts of marshy land.
 About 40% of Belarus is covered by forests.
 The country lies within two ecoregions: Sarmatic mixed forests and Central European mixed forests.

 Many streams and 11,000 lakes are found in Belarus.
 Three major rivers run through the country: the Neman, the Pripyat, and the Dnieper.
-The Neman flows westward towards the Baltic sea and the Pripyat flows eastward to the Dnieper; the Dnieper flows southward towards the Black Sea.
+The Neman flows westward towards the Baltic Sea and the Pripyat flows eastward to the Dnieper; the Dnieper flows southward towards the Black Sea.

 The highest point is Dzyarzhynskaya Hara (Dzyarzhynsk Hill) at 345 m, and the lowest point is on the Neman River at 90 m.
 The average elevation of Belarus is 160 m above sea level.
 The climate features mild to cold winters, with January minimum temperatures ranging from -4 °C in southwest (Brest) to -8 °C in northeast (Vitebsk), and cool and moist summers with an average temperature of 18 °C. Belarus has an average annual rainfall of 550 to 700 mm.
 The country is in the transitional zone between continental climates and maritime climates.

 Natural resources include peat deposits, small quantities of oil and natural gas, granite, dolomite (limestone), marl, chalk, sand, gravel, and clay.
 About 70% of the radiation from neighboring Ukraine's 1986 Chernobyl nuclear disaster entered Belarusian territory, and about a fifth of Belarusian land (principally farmland and forests in the southeastern regions) was affected by radiation fallout.
 The United Nations and other agencies have aimed to reduce the level of radiation in affected areas, especially through the use of caesium binders and rapeseed cultivation, which are meant to decrease soil levels of caesium-137.

+In Belarus, forest cover is around 43% of the total land area, equivalent to 8,767,600 hectares (ha) of forest in 2020, up from 7,780,000 hectares (ha) in 1990.
+In 2020, naturally regenerating forests covered 6,555,600 hectares (ha), and planted forests covered 2,212,000 hectares (ha).
+Of the naturally regenerating forest 2% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 16% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership.

 Belarus borders five countries: Latvia to the north, Lithuania to the northwest, Poland to the west, Russia to the north and the east, and Ukraine to the south.
 Treaties in 1995 and 1996 demarcated Belarus's borders with Latvia and Lithuania, and Belarus ratified a 1997 treaty establishing the Belarus-Ukraine border in 2009.
 Belarus and Lithuania ratified final border demarcation documents in February 2007.